 ✅ DO:

 - ⏪ Try the Ctrl + Z shortcut.
 Windows maintains a history of recent actions, and the universal “undo” command works for file operations just as it does for text editing.
-If you’ve, for example, very recently deleted a folder in File Explorer, then here’s how to undo the deleted folder: open the File Explorer window, navigate to the location where the deletion took place, and press Ctrl+Z. Hopefully, the folder will instantly reappear.
+If you’ve, for example, very recently deleted a folder in File Explorer, then here’s how to undelete a folder in Windows: open the File Explorer window, navigate to the location where the deletion took place, and press Ctrl+Z. Hopefully, the folder will instantly reappear.
 If not, move to the next bullet point.
+Keep in mind that undo history resets when you restart your computer and is session-bounded, so this method only works if you haven’t closed File Explorer or rebooted since the deletion.
+If the folder doesn’t reappear, move to the next bullet point.

 - 🗑️ Check the Recycle Bin.
 In many situations (see the next section for a detailed explanation), deleted folders are moved to the Recycle Bin.
 To check if your folder is in the Recycle Bin, simply double-click the Recycle Bin icon on your desktop, look for your folder, right-click it, and select Restore to return it to its original location.